ldtteam/MinecoloniesWiki/source/items/buildtool.md

 ### Step One

 The first step is to craft the building tool.
 You will also get a building tool in the [Supply Camp or Ship](../../source/items/supplycampandship).
-It will be in the same [rack](../../source/items/rack) as the [Town Hall](../../source/buildings/townhall).
+It is in the same rack as the [Town Hall](../../source/buildings/townhall).
 <br>

 ### Step Two

-To place a worker hut or a schematic from the mod, you first need to have the hut block for the building you want in your inventory.
-Then, using the build tool, you can right click on the block where you want to place it.
+To place a worker hut or a building from the mod, you first need to have the hut block for the building you want in your inventory.
+Then, using the building tool, you can right click on the block where you want to place it.
 The GUI will pop up where you have many options:

 <p style="text-align:center;"><img src="../../assets/images/misc/buildtool1.png" alt="Build Tool GUI"></p>